corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes-enterprise.md

 open source, and Corda Enterprise has a binary dependency on the matching open source version.
 As a result, any CorDapps written against
 Corda Enterprise 4.4 or later will have to depend on the open source version of `corda-core`.

-Therefore, you have to add the following variables to your build configuration.
+Therefore, you have to add the following variables to your build configuration:

 ```shell
 ext.corda_core_release_distribution = 'net.corda'